×

 Ruby Vs Chalcopyrite Fracture

 Fracture is an important parameter when you compare Ruby and Chalcopyrite Physical Properties.
 It is necessary to understand the significance of these properties, before you compare Ruby Vs Chalcopyrite fracture.
 Whenever a gemstone chip breaks, it leaves a characteristic line along its breakage.
 Such lines are known as fracture and are used to identify the gemstones in their initial stages of production when they are in the form of rough minerals.
 Fracture is usually described with the terms “fibrous” and “splintery” to denote a fracture that usually leaves elongated and sharp edges.
 Fracture observed in Ruby is Conchoidal.
-Chalcopyrite fracture is Brittle, Metallic and Uneven.
+Chalcopyrite fracture is Uneven.

 Ruby Vs Chalcopyrite Luster

 A primary knowledge about Ruby vs Chalcopyrite luster is useful in apparent identifications of these gemstones.
 Luster is the measure of light that gets reflected when incident on a finished cut gemstone.
 There are two major types of lusters: Silky and Adamantine.
 Since luster varies between two crystals of even the same gemstone, luster is limited to basic identification criteria.
-Ruby exhibits Adamantine, Adamantine, Vitreous and Vitreous luster.
+Ruby exhibits Vitreous and Adamantine luster.